Guess which of these three GoFundMe videos raised the least amount of money:

 Step 2.
 Highlight a clear outcome.

-I wouldn’t say that Elaine or Katie’s campaigns were particularly unique, but they were specific: Elaine needed to raise money in order to make sure that her conference was able to launch successfully without putting her into massive heaps of debt.
+I wouldn’t say that Elaine or Katie’s campaigns were particularly unique, but they were specific.
+Elaine needed to raise money to make sure that her conference was able to launch successfully without putting her into massive heaps of debt.

 And since the timing was right around the period when the #MeToo movement was just getting off the ground, it was an issue that really resonated with a lot of people.